Yohanes-GR/Refund-by-Location-Smart-Contract/README.md

 ### root folder

 - `requirements.txt`: a text file lsiting the projet's dependancies.
-- `setup.py`: a configuration file for installing the scripts as a package.
 - `README.md`: Markdown text with a brief explanation of the project and the repository structure.

 ## Installation guide